se-bre/cs_buildup/README.md

 ### more things to say

  - the bigger the host the more you can build up (2core + 4GB is min) ;)
- - you can´t access the VMs you build up due to routing
  - if you want to test the Cloudstack Basic Setup skip the "configure cloudstack advanced zone?" step and configure it on your own (maybe i´ll implement this later)

 ---